The Downward Spiral

 Then I nearly fell off the bed trying to get up and stubbed my toe.
-With mixed emotions – tiredness from lack of sleep, anger from the missing money and pain from the headache and toe – my mind automatically started going with random thoughts: “I’m not going to the gym this morning”, “I’m not going to work”, “why can’t things just go right”, “OMG, my rent is due, where is my money”, “life sucks”, “I just want to go back to bed”.
+With mixed emotions – tiredness from lack of sleep, anger from the missing deposit, and pain from the headache and toe – my mind automatically started going with random thoughts.
+“I’m not going to the gym this morning”.
+“I’m not going to work”.
+“Why can’t things just go right”.
+“OMG, my rent is due”.
+“Where is my money”.
+“Life sucks”.
+“I just want to go back to bed”.

 It’s so easy to get angry, frustrated, discouraged, depressed and lose motivation when things start to spiral downhill in our lives.
 It may start with something minor, then it may turn into something major that you may or may not have control over.

-Either way, God’s Word tells us how to handle those situations, and no part of the resolution involves giving up, running away, or crawling back into bed for the day.
-All those reactions are exactly the way the devil wants us to handle all bad things that come are way – by retreating, quitting and getting frustrated.
+God’s Word tells us how to handle these “hindering” situations when they happen.
+And no part of the resolution involves giving up, running away, or crawling back into bed for the day.
+In fact, all those reactions are exactly the way the devil wants us to handle all bad things that come are way.
+By retreating, quitting and getting frustrated.

 Whatever the case is, remember that everyday life is going to happen to all of us.
 As Christians, God did not promise we wouldn’t have any troubles.
 However, He promised that we would be equipped with the tools to handle our troubles.
-We have everything we need in Him to face any of life’s challenges.
+We have everything we need in Him, to face any of life’s challenges.

-In fact, the moment you start to set goals or set your mind to accomplish something, there will be several things that come your way that will try to distract you, kill your motivation, or hinder you from progress.
+The moment you start to set goals or set your mind to accomplish something, there will be several things that come your way that will try to distract you, kill your motivation, or hinder you from progress.